Table of Contents

 The choice: Customer Portal or API?

 A computer connected to the internet is more than enough to send mass SMS.
 The web browser version of our service (we call it Customer Portal) has everything you need to run and monitor SMS campaigns.
-Check the full list of available functionalities.
+Check the complete list of available functionalities.

 What’s an API?

-Message templates and customizable triggers let you automate messaging according to your needs.
+Message templates and customisable triggers let you automate messaging according to your needs.
 For example, a text message API integrated with an e-commerce management software can automatically notify clients about discounted items on their wish lists.
 There are many applications, and they greatly depend on your industry and concept toward communication.

 Contact database 101

 Alright, let’s get practical!
 You’ll need the telephone numbers of your customers.
-It might sound daunting at first but collecting contact data is in fact straightforward.
+It might sound daunting at first but collecting contact data is, in fact, straightforward.